PhilipYip1988/vmware-workstation-installation-guide/windows-7-guest/readme.md

 <img src='./images/img_014.png' alt='img_014' width='600'/>

 The default number of processors cores used by the Windows 7 Guest is 1.
-This can be upped to 2 or 4 if the Windows 11 Guest PC has a processor with ≥ 16 cores.
+This can be upped to 2 or 4 if the Windows 11 Host has a processor with ≥ 16 cores.
 If the Windows 11 Host PC has ≤16 cores, setting this to a higher value may throttle the Host PC leading to an overall decreased performance:

 <img src='./images/img_015.png' alt='img_015' width='600'/>